-This article is mostly intended for the inexperienced chess players, who decided to play competitive chess and looking for some hints.
-However, even an “occasional” tournament chess player may find some of the ideas discussed and things advised here useful for their chess carriers.
+This article is mostly intended for inexperienced chess players, who decided to play competitive chess and looking for some hints.
+However, even an “occasional” tournament chess player may find some of the ideas discussed and things advised here useful for their chess careers.

 A very first thing a player needs to understand before he goes to a chess tournament that it’s a huge challenge, both mentally and physically.
 A player who only played a semi-competitive game of chess with his friends, no clock and no real pressure don’t know what he is about to face in a real tournament.

 He may not be prepared to play 12 hours of over the board chess in one day.
 I highly doubt, that there are player who play, literally, half a day of friendly chess.
 But, in amateur chess, playing 12 hours a day is very common; it’s just 3 rounds with 2 hours time control.
 You cannot take a break if you are tired; you need to finish the game.

 During these 12 hours you will definitely be surprised by your opponents.
 You will, most likely, face openings you never saw before.
 You will need to solve problems all day, throughout all your games.
 You will get into difficult positions and will need to pull yourself out, but not in the comfort of your own home, in front of the computer or enjoying a cup of coffee with your friend, but in unfamiliar and not-so-comfortable environment.